DOREMUS-ANR/knowledge-base/query-examples/README.md

 This folder contains examples of query for interrogating the DOREMUS data, i.e. in the [DOREMUS SPARQL Endpoint](http://data.doremus.org/data).

+Some questions have a partial query or no query at all because the modeling or the publication of data is still work in progress.

 ## A. Works and Expressions

 1. **[en]** Which works have been composed by Mozart ?